There are tons of differences between a kids' bike and an adult bike, but what are the defining features? What makes a bike suitable for a child?

 Tricycles are a unique type of kids’ bike that has 3 wheels in a triangular geometry.
 Tricycles are naturally more balanced than a bicycle with 2 wheels, and so tricycles don’t often tip over.
 By using a tricycle, a kid can learn how to steer and pedal, while not worrying about balancing.

 This is in stark contrast to adult bikes, which often have numerous gears.
 This is because adult bikes are used on a wider array of surfaces, trails and slopes and require more gear options suitable for different situations.

-Kids bikes are often made using steel frames.
+Kids bikes and even the best toddler bikes are often made using steel frames.
 This is because they are small and cheap.
 Some kids bike frames are made from aluminium, which is considerably lighter and has properties that make them resistant to rust.